mbg9700/IntroDSCapstone/Capstone_RNotebook.md

 KCMEO is required by law to submit a death certificate for all deaths it investigates.
 For this reason, it is very likely that the decedents' last names, first names, and locations of death will be recorded in an identical manner in HDR as well as the death certificates (barring data entry error).

-In this situation it is possible to use deterministic linkage to link HDR records with their complete death certificates.
+In this situation it is possible to use iterative deterministic linkage to link HDR records with their complete death certificates.
 Using a derived attribute created by concatenating attributes in the HDR data set with low missing data ("namelast", "deathcity", "deathaddress", and "birthdate") and matching it with the same derived variable in the death data set should result in an accurate match and record linkage.

 Pre-processing of the HDR and death data sets includes standardizing the values in the attributes to be used in the linkage, and creating the derived variable (concatenation of the above variables) in both data sets.
 The following steps use multiple combinations of key variables to link the homeless death registry records with their corresponding death certificates.
 The linking variables were selected based on the proportion that were missing values.
 Variables with low proportions of missing values were selected to complete the linkage.
+The four stage linkage process and the results of each round include:

+-iteration 1: last name, first name, date of birth - 89% (n=1,008) identification -iteration 2 (starting with only unmatched records from iteration 1): social security number - 5.5% (n=62) identification -iteration 3 (starting with only unmatched records from iteration 2): date of death, last name, first name - 1.5% (n=17) identification -iteration 4 (starting with only unmatched records from iteration 3): date of death, date of birth, last name - 0.5% (n=6) identification

+Conducting the linkage steps listed above in reverse order yields the same number (1,093 out of 1,131) of linked records.

 ``` r
 # 'homeless' data set contains all homeless decedents who died in King County between late